masterdze/masterdze/README.md

 ### Hi, I'm Artyom 👋
+- 🚀 Currently talent acquisition and management consultant at my own venture allthehires.com
-- 🔭 I’m currently running the Talent Acquisition Operations for https://github.com/evolution-gaming
+- 🔭 Ex- Talent Acquisition Operations for https://github.com/evolution-gaming
 - 📫 How to reach me: @ArtyomIT on Twitter or @masterdze on Telegram

 ## On the web: